mszyncowicz/DualSenseY-v2-battery-led-fix/README.md

   - [ViGEm](https://github.com/nefarius/ViGEmClient) for controller emulation
   - **Windows Only**: Requires `IMMDeviceEnumerator` and `IAudioMeterInformation` for audio integration.

-## Build Instructions

-1. Clone the repository and ensure dependencies are installed.
-2. Build the project using CMake or a suitable build system.
-3. Run the executable to open the DualSenseY window.

 ## Usage

 1. Start DualSenseY.exe, and select the desired DualSense controller.